elena-yustres/master-thesis-elena-yustres/README.md

 - Data on the Madrid administrative boundaries (GeoJSON)

-- Weather data for the Community of Madrid (AEMET API)
+- Weather data for the Community of Madrid with *daily* frequency (AEMET API)

 - Data on weather stations in the Community of Madrid, including the City of Madrid (AEMET API)

+- Noise pollution data for the Monitoring Network of the City of Madrid with *monthly* frequency (csv)

+- Data on noise quality monitoring stations in the City of Madrid (csv)

 **Code**